 Share Your Knowledge

-Naturally, to be a good mentor, you will need to have plenty of knowledge in the field – and be confident with it.
+To be a good mentor, you must have plenty of knowledge in the field – and be confident in it.
 No one wants to learn from someone who is second-guessing themselves and their skills.
-If you need to brush up on a few aspects of the role beforehand, make sure you do, but be confident in knowing what you’re doing.
+So if you need to brush up on a few aspects of the role beforehand, make sure you do, but be confident in knowing what you’re doing.

-If you think a trainee is doing a good job, let them know.
+Let your trainee know if you think they’re doing a good job.
 If a customer has provided positive feedback about a job or project, share it with them.
-Positive feedback makes people feel appreciated and confirms that they’re doing a good job.
+Positive feedback makes people feel appreciated and confirms that they’re doing well.
 Therefore, it will motivate your trainee to keep up the good work and improve.

 Express Your Passion

-You’re in the industry because you love it, so allow that to come through while you’re mentoring.
-Show excitement for the job at hand – looking at it as an interesting puzzle to complete, not an issue to be dealt with.
+You’re in the industry because you love it, so allow that to come through while mentoring.
+Show excitement for the job at hand – looking at it as an exciting puzzle to complete, not an issue to deal with.
 Speak positively about your company, role and customers.
-Show that you’re passionate and that passion will pass onto your trainee.
+Show that you’re passionate and that passion will pass on to your trainee.

 Set Aside Time To Chat

-Communication is vital, making it essential that you set time aside to talk to your trainee.
+Communication is vital, making it essential to set time aside to talk to your trainee.
 This could be about the project you’re working on, the industry in general or even just a bit of chit-chat to get to know one another better.
-The more you get to know each other, the more you’ll both feel comfortable in a working environment.
+The more you get to know each other, the more you’ll feel comfortable in a working environment.

 Display A Good Work Ethic

 Don’t forget, a trainee is learning from you, so displaying a good work ethic is vital.
-If a trainee sees you keen to get to work and enjoying the job, that kind of attitude will rub off on them.
-With that in mind, make sure you’re on time to work each day, producing high-quality work and remain professional.
+If a trainee sees you keen to get to work and enjoy the job, that attitude will rub off on them.
+So with that in mind, ensure you’re on time to work each day, producing high-quality work and remaining professional.